colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 #### The Tools

 Color contrast checkers.
 There are many.
 I mean *a lot*.
 There is one I use to make sure what I am doing uses the correct level of color contrasting, it is the [Colour Contrast Checker](https://colourcontrast.cc).
+I know there are a lot of tools and resources, and maybe some that aren't covered here.
+These are a few I use or have as a part of my workflow when checking for accessibility with color contrast.

 Does color contrast have to meet those standards?
-No, not necessarily in my opinion.
+In my opinion?
+Yes.
 There is debate around the contrast of white text on backgrounds as opposed to black text on backgrounds of the same color.

 Tests have shown that people with visual imapriments find reading white text on a certain colored background are easier than reading the same text in black font.
 I ran into this when testing color contrast for a project I am working on regarding white and black text on certain orange and blue backgrounds.

-This has since changed my stance on whether color contrast has to be perfectly set to WCAG 2.0 AA or even AAA standards.
 Text and interface components have different contrast ratios.

 Designers should know about color contrast.
 Developers should understand color contrast.
 Again, at the least the very basics or theory of color contrast.